-Diwali is on it’s way and I tell you, even in this 21st century some things never change like the way we celebrate Diwali. isn’t it ?
+Diwali is on it’s way and even in this 21st century and despite of the law of change, some things never change like the way we celebrate Diwali. isn’t it ?

 Last week I bought lanterns for our home and for my kids also.
 In fact I shared my experience of the Orange lantern with you.

 Do you remember? how that lantern turned into a magical one and spread the positivity to everyone.
 Actually Diwali is all about it, joy,happiness and love.
 Right ?

 Yesterday, I went to the grocery store for the shopping of pending list .
 There was a huge rush more than usual, of course for Diwali preparation.

 I had a diwali shopping list with me.
 I was telling one by one item to the salesman over there.